GW Invariants Relative Normal Crossings Divisors: Symplectic normal crossing divisors

-\begin{defn} Assume $(X,\omega,J)$ is a symplectic manifold with a tamed almost complex structure. $V$ is called {\em a normal crossings divisor} in $(X,\omega, J)$ with normal bundle $N$ if there exists a smooth manifold $\wt V$ with a complex line bundle $\pi: N\ra \wt V$ and an immersion $\iota: U_V\ra X$ of some disk bundle $U_V$ of $N_V$ into $X$ satisfying the following properties: \begin{itemize} \item $V$ is the image of the zero section $\wt V$ of $N$ \item the restriction of $\iota^* J$ to the fiber of $N$ along the zero section induces the complex multiplication in the bundle $N$. \item at each point $p\in X$ we can find local coordinates on $X$ in which the configuration $(X, \pi, \iota, V)$ becomes identified with one of the local models in Definition \ref{def.loc.mod}. \end{itemize} Such a pair $(J,\omega)$ is called {\em adapted to the divisor} $V$. \end{defn} Note that $\iota$ induces by pullback from $X$ both a symplectic structure $\omega$ and an almost complex structure $J$ on the total space of the disk bundle in $N$ over on $\wt V$, which will serve as a global model of $X$ near $V$.
-Its zero section $\wt V$ is both symplectic and $J$-holomorphic and serves as a smooth model of the divisor $V$ (called the {\em normalization of $V$}). $N$ is also a complex line bundle whose complex structure comes from the restriction of $J $ along the zero section.
+\begin{defn} Assume $(X,\omega,J)$ is a symplectic manifold with a tamed almost complex structure. $V$ is called {\em a normal crossing divisor} in $(X,\omega, J)$ with normal bundle $N$ if there exists a smooth manifold $\wt V$ with a complex line bundle $\pi: N\ra \wt V$ and an immersion $\iota: U_V\ra X$ of some disk bundle $U_V$ of $N_V$ into $X$ satisfying the following properties: \begin{itemize} \item[(i)] $V$ is the image of the zero section $\wt V$ of $N$ \item[(ii)] the restriction of $\iota^* J$ to the fiber of $N$ along the zero section induces the complex multiplication in the bundle $N$. \item[(iii)] at each point $p\in X$ we can find local coordinates on $X$ in which the configuration $(X, \pi, \iota, V)$ becomes identified with one of the local models in Definition \ref{def.loc.mod}. \end{itemize} Such a pair $(J,\omega)$ is called {\em compatible} with the divisor $V$. $N$ is called the {\em normal bundle} of $V$ and $\wt V$ the (smooth) {\em resolution} of $V$.
+A connected component of $\wt V$ is called a component or {\em (global) branch} of $V$. \end{defn} Note that $\iota$ induces by pullback from $X$ both a symplectic structure $\omega$ and an almost complex structure $J$ on the total space of the disk bundle in $N$ over on $\wt V$, which serves as a global model of $X$ near $V$.
+Its zero section $\wt V$ is both symplectic and $J$-holomorphic and serves as a smooth model of the divisor $V$. $N$ is also a complex line bundle whose complex structure comes from the restriction of $J $ along the zero section.
 Thus $N$ also comes with a $\cx^*$ action which will be used to rescale $X$ normal to $V$.

-\begin{rem} We are not requiring $J$ to be locally invariant under this $\cx^*$ action.
-We also are not imposing the condition that the branches are perpendicular with respect to $\omega$ or that the projections $\pi_i$ are $J$-holomorphic.
-We also allow for self intersections of various components of $V$.
-When each component of $V$ is a submanifold of $X$ the divisor is said to have {\em simple} normal crossings singularities.
-Any of these assumptions would simplify some of the arguments, but are not needed. \end{rem}